Irish Famine (1740–1741)

 The famine of 1740–1741 was due to extremely cold and then dry weather in successive years, resulting in food losses in three categories: a series of poor grain harvests, a shortage of milk, and frost damage to potatoes.
 At this time, grains, particularly oats, were more important than potatoes as staples in the diet of most workers.

 Deaths from mass starvation in 1740–1741 were compounded by an outbreak of fatal diseases.
 The cold and its effects extended across Europe, but mortality was higher in Ireland because both grain and potatoes failed.
 This is now considered by scholars to be the last serious cold period at the end of the Little Ice Age of about 1400–1800.

 The famine of 1740–1741 is different from the Great Famine of the 19th century.
 By the mid-19th century, potatoes made up a greater portion of Irish diets, with adverse consequences when the crop failed, causing famine from 1845 to 1852.
 The Great Famine differed by "cause, scale and timing" from the Irish Famine of 1740–1741.
-It was caused by an oomycete infection which destroyed much of the potato crop for several years running, a crisis exacerbated by the laissez-faire policies of the ruling British government, continued exportation of food, insufficient relief and rigid government regulations.
+The Great Famine was instead caused by an oomycete infection which destroyed much of the potato crop for several years running, a crisis exacerbated by the laissez-faire policies of the ruling British government, continued exportation of food, insufficient relief, rigid government regulations and state sponsored evictions.

 Background

 In 1740, Ireland had a population of 2.4 million people, most of whom depended on grains (oats, wheat, barley and rye) and potatoes as their staple foods.
 Half their expenses for food went for grain, 35% for animal products and the remainder for potatoes.
 Some survived only on oatmeal, buttermilk and potatoes.
-Over a year, daily consumption of potatoes was estimated at 6 to 7 lb per person.
+Over a year, in the period 1776-1778 (thirty years later), daily consumption of potatoes was estimated at 6 to 7 lb per person.
 Diets varied according to village locations and individual income, with many people supplementing these staples with river, lake or sea fish, especially herring, and small game such as wild duck.
 At the time social welfare was an entirely private initiative undertaken on a local level by the village or parish, with the government not being oriented to large-scale relief efforts.